kjhealy/kieranhealy.hugo/content/blog/using-quarto-to-write-a-book/index.markdown

 like figures and tables to be programatically generated in a reproducible fashion.

-[^literate]: The trick is to have the code chunks in your document be short and sweet, and have structureed scripts and properly-documented packages manage the heavy lifting in any analysis.
+[^literate]: The trick is to have the code chunks in your document be short and sweet, and have structured scripts and properly-documented packages manage the heavy lifting in any analysis.

 If you just want to know whether you can write long-form projects like articles, books, or websites using Quarto and R, the answer is absolutely yes.
 A long time ago I wrote parts of my dissertation and several articles using Sweave.
 A few years ago I wrote the first edition of *Data Visualization* using RMarkdown.
 I wrote the second edition using Quarto.
 Each one was better than the previous version in terms of flexibility and power.
 Quarto eliminated several pain-points that I had to deal with for the first edition of this book.
 It's very [well-documented](https://quarto.org/docs/guide/) and continually improving.
 Its defaults are sensible and produce [good-looking output](https://quarto.org/docs/gallery/).
 You can stop reading now.